We've rounded up 50 striking patio ideas to get you ready for a spring refresh.

 The tiled outdoor terraces also features an outdoor kitchen, complete with sink, fridge, barbecue and pizza oven.

 In this small, quiet garden designed by Katharine Pooley, a wall fountain makes a gorgeous feature without taking up too much space.
+It means there's always the soothing of trickling water in the background, soothing the senses and blocking out other noise.

 Cottage-style planting softens state-of-the-art technology in this garden by Hay Joung Hwang.
 A sunken seating area creates an enclave, transformed by lights into a starry stage set at night.
 Sally Storey of John Cullen says, ‘Light key features, such as trees, to show off their textures and colours, and also steps to guide you safely.’